 To reprocess Dynamic Media assets in a folder:

 In Experience Manager, from the Assets page, navigate to an assets folder that has an Image Profile or a Video Profile assigned to it and for which you want to apply the Scene7: Reprocess Asset workflow.

 Folders that have an Image Profile or Video Profile assigned to it have the profile’s name appear directly below the folder name in Card View.

 Select a folder.

-Near the upper-left corner of the page, from the drop-down list, click Timeline.
+Near the upper-left corner of the page, from the drop-down list, select Timeline.

-Near the lower-left corner of the page, to the right of the Comment field, tap the carat icon ( ^ ) .
+Near the lower-left corner of the page, to the right of the Comment field, select the carat icon ( ^ ) .